SilentSkies/Auto_MKBrake/README.md

 ## Configuration

-All settings are managed in `config.py` using a Python Dataclass.
-You do not need to edit the logic files to change settings.
+All settings are managed in `config.py`.
+You do not need to edit any other files to change settings.

 ### 1. Paths & Binaries
 * `drive_letter`: Your optical drive (e.g., `D:`).